shcaba/Sebastes_melanops_OR/Document/_main.md

 # Acknowledgments

 The STAT would like to thank Mark Terwilliger at ODFW for sharing his aging expertise and his work to further refine aging error in this assessment.
 The STAT would also like to acknowledge the work of the Fish Research team at ODFW for their responsiveness to the SSC methodology review of the AV survey and their feedback throughout the development of this assessment.
 Thank you to Chantel Wetzel for reviewing and offering many great edits.
-Owen Hamel, John Buddrick and Marlene Bellman also reviewed a pre-STAR draft.
+Owen Hamel, John Budrick and Marlene Bellman also reviewed a pre-STAR draft.
 The STAT would also like to thank the STAR panel members for their comments and review.

 <!--chapter:end:41acknowledgments.Rmd-->